junxit/us-congress-bills-114/metadata.md

 - 2015-05-12 — Introduced in Senate
 - 2015-05-12 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2015-06-03 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported without amendment favorably.
+- 2015-06-10 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter without amendment.
+Without written report.
+- 2015-06-10 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter without amendment.
+Without written report.
+- 2015-06-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 112.